xiaoyuze88/rem-responsive-layout/README.md

-rem-responsize-layout
+rem-responsive-layout
 =====================

-Code snippet for `rem` responsize layout for mobile, calculate screen width and use the font-size to make responsize happens
+Code snippet for `rem` responsive layout for mobile, calculate screen width and use the font-size to make responsive happens

 ## Usage